orenholis/weather-forecast/js-weather-forecast/README.md

 ## Supported web browsers

+In this section described in which web browser project can be run.

+### PC

 1. Mozilla Firefox
 2. Google chrome
 3. Safari
 4. Microsoft Edge

+### Mobile

+1. Mozilla Firefox
+2. Google chrome
+3. Safari

 ## Installation and start up